chris-nickerson/prompt-generator/README.md

-# Prompt Generation Tool for Claude
+# Prompt Generation Tool

 ## Overview

-This tool is designed to demonstrate how Claude can be utilized for generating effective prompts.
-You provide a high-level task for Claude to perform, and the tool attempts to automate the generation, testing, and iterative improvement of a prompt to complete the task reliably.
+This tool is designed to help you create effective prompts.
+You provide a high-level task for an LLM to perform, and the tool attempts to automate the generation, testing, and iterative improvement of a prompt to complete the task reliably.
 The aim is to provide a solid starting point for any given task by producing an initial prompt, which you can then tweak according to your specific needs.

 ## Key Features